dompl/old.atsdiamondtools/wp-content/plugins/woo-better-customer-list/readme.txt

 == Description ==

-WooCommerce Better Customer List improves on the existing customer list provided by WooCommerce (under Reports) which is painfully slow loading when your customer database gets large.
+Better Customer List for WooCommerce improves on the existing customer list provided by WooCommerce (under Reports) which is painfully slow loading when your customer database gets large.
 This plugin is fast loading and allows you to view order history by customer.

 = Table information includes: =
 * **Customer Name** - The customer's full name